fbpx

 Envision what could be.
 What kind of future does the client want for themselves?
 How would life be different if they got there?

 Create meaning and purpose.
-Why does it matter that the client strives for this desired future and does not engage in risky behavior?
+Why does it matter that the client strives for this desired future and does not engage in risky behaviour?

 What does the client do well?
-How can they leverage their strengths or resources to reach their goals and avoid risky behavior?
+How can they leverage their strengths or resources to reach their goals and avoid risky behaviour?
 Could they identify strengths and resources?

 Outcomes: Increased confidence, self-efficacy, and motivation acquired pro-social people, places, and community.

 The MTLC difference is tailored and collaborative.
-We work with the teen, their parents, and any support professionals they use to craft a personalized approach to realizing their goals.
+We work with the teens, their parents, and any support professionals they use to craft a personalized approach to realizing their goals.

 Resources: https://www.ncbi.nlm.nih.gov/books/NBK554988/